-Brain Canada is a dynamic registered charity that funds transformative brain research across Canada.
-It leads the $240,000,000 Canada Brain Research Fund, an innovative private – public partnership supported by Health Canada and a range of partners and funders.
-Brain Canada promotes a “One Brain One Community” approach that views the brain as an interconnected system and fosters the strengthening of the brain community across Canada.
-For more information, see braincanada.ca.
+Our client is a registered charity health research organization that funds transformative research across Canada.
+It leads an important Research Fund, an innovative private – public partnership supported by the Government of Canada and a range of partners and funders.

-The Communications Officer provides coordination and support for all of Brain Canada’s communications activities.
-Located at Brain Canada’s head office in Montreal, he/she works closely with and provides support to the President and CEO.
+The Communications Officer provides coordination and support for all of the organization’s communication activities.
+Located at head office in Montreal, he/she works closely with and provides support to the President and CEO.

-- Build the profile of Brain Canada through contributing to the development of and implementing a thoughtful communications program;
+- Build the profile of the organization through contributing to the development of and implementing a thoughtful communications program;

-- Contribute to the development of Brain Canada’s brand, and ensure public communications align with the brand;
+- Contribute to the development of its brand, and ensure public communications align with this brand;

 - Research, write and create communications and marketing materials for government, partners, donors, researchers, the public and other stakeholders, including annual reports, announcements, articles, news releases, newsletters, speeches and documents for the Board of Directors;

-- Update and create engaging content for the Brain Canada website;
+- Update and create engaging content for its website;

 - Coordinate the creation of reports for government and partners, translating monitoring data into engaging and accessible narratives;